NiKrause/orbit-blog/ISSUES.md

     - [x] peerId is a new one after each page load even if we have a persistent identity
     - [?] can it be useful to have a new peerId even if identity is persistent?
 What would be the draw back?
 - UI related
+    - [ ] order posts by an id and make post list draggable
+    - [ ] creating a new blog should be easier then the moment (one button click)
+    - [ ] when loading blog first time and posts are getting replicated they do not appear one by one as they come (loaded but not reactively displayed)
     - [ ] Markdown improvements
         - [ ] execute Svelte components inside a post!
-        - [ ] make accordion component for certain markdown e.g. ----
+        - [x] make accordion component for certain markdown e.g. ----
     - [ ] copy / fork a blog to become my own blog
         - [ ] fork/mer  ge (PR's) possible?
     - [ ] create PoE for blog post on several blockchains (e.g. Bitcoin, Namecoin etc.)